 Keep up to date with what is happening.
 Read the news we have from direct contact with asylum seekers and sign up to receive our BASP newsletter.
 Write to your local member of Parliament (or call in and see them) and ask for a more humane approach to asylum seekers.
 Here are some letter writing suggestions to get you started.

 Friendship through teaching English

 Volunteer for our Friendship through teaching English program, providing friendship and support to an asylum seeker family along with personalised assistance in everyday English.
 Help families settle in their Australian community by exploring local facilities and services together.
-Volunteers work in pairs, visiting an assigned family once a week for about an hour.
+Volunteers visit an assigned family once a week to offer friendship and support.